Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Do Root Canals Hurt During the Procedure?

 We administer effective local anaesthesia for root canal treatments.
-If the infection has not caused a very large abscess, the numbing effect is very effective, and the procedure becomes virtually painless.
+If the infection has not caused a very large abscess, the numbing effect is very effective, making the procedure almost painless.

 What you will feel during the procedure: